cmcummings/next-forum/README.md

 - A new user can sign up for a warechat account using their username, email, and password.
 - Users can create threads on forums and reply to existing threads.
+- Authors of posts and forum moderators can delete posts.

 ![Forum home page](screenshots/fdev.png)